Golden Horde: Tributaries

-The subjects of the Golden Horde included the Rus' people, Armenians, Georgians, Circassians, Alans, Crimean Greeks, Crimean Goths, Bulgarians, and Vlachs.
+The subjects of the Golden Horde included Alans, Armenians, Bulgarians, Circassians, Crimean Greeks, Crimean Goths, Georgians, Russians, and Vlachs.
 The objective of the Golden Horde in conquered lands revolved around obtaining recruits for the army and exacting tax payments from its subjects.
 In most cases the Golden Horde did not implement direct control over the people they conquered.
+Moreover, Jochird rulers owned a fief in Dunhuang, 41,302 households in Pingyang, Shansi, 10,000 households in Zhending and Chinzhou, and additional apanages in Liaoshan and Heshun in China, as well as large fiefs in Azerbaijan and Iran, which was acquired later by the Ilkhanate, that led to the conflicts between two Mongol dynasties, and 5,000 men in Bukhara.